EdDuarte/website/content/posts/erlang-poker-ml.md

 - a tree module, that implements the decision tree and the probability calculation methods.

 ## {{< anchor link="#preliminaries" >}}Preliminaries {#preliminaries}

-A match is considered a result of seven cards that occurred throughout four rounds.
+A match is considered a result of seven cards that showed up throughout four rounds.
 The four rounds are numbered from 0 to 3:

 - Round 0: when the user is given 2 cards